noshp/jim/README.md

 ## Development

-This project is using new spanking new python development workflow `pipenv`.
+This project is using the spanking python development workflow `pipenv`.
 `pipenv` is here to combine the whole `requirements.txt`, `virtualenv` rituals we've been doing to setup a python project.